PaquitoelChocolatero/HFCrypterAnalysis/README.md

 ## Run crawler
-The files are in path: /HFCrypterAnalysis/hackforums/hackforums/spiders
+The files are in path: HFCrypterAnalysis/hackforums/hackforums/spiders

+Before running the crawler create an account in scrapeops and add the aspi key to HFCrypterAnalysis/hackforums/hackforums/settings.py

 First run the crawler of the marketplace thread list
 ```bash